Director: Jacques Demy

 Cast: Catherine Deneuve, Nino Casteinuovo, Anne Vernon, Marc Michel, Ellen Farner, Mireille Perrey, Jean Champion, Pierre Caden, Jean-Pierre Dorat

 On a day like today where it literally has not stopped raining for even a moment since I woke this morning, I found it only fitting to finally get to The Umbrellas of Cherbourg.
 This having been a personal recommendation of a good friend of mine, I was quite excited to see it.
-Actually, perhaps rather than excited, the word would be 'interested'.
+Actually, perhaps rather than excited, the word would be 'interested.'
 I walked into this film knowing that it would be unusually pleasant–even if perhaps at first it stylistically offends.
-Not sure what that meant really, I popped the dvd in, and was not-so-surprised to find the forecast to be true.
+I popped the dvd in, and was not-so-surprised to find the forecast to be true.